Authors: Xarray developers

 In order to lower this adoption barrier, we propose to:

-- Develop entry-level tutorials for users with different backgrounds.
-For example, we would like to develop tutorials for users with or without previous knowledge of pandas, numpy, netCDF, etc. These tutorials may be built as part of xarray’s documentation or included in a seperate repository to enable interactive use (e.g. mybinder.org).
+Develop entry-level tutorials for users with different backgrounds.
+For example, we would like to develop tutorials for users with or without previous knowledge of pandas, NumPy, netCDF, etc. These tutorials may be built as part of xarray’s documentation or included in a separate repository to enable interactive use (e.g. mybinder.org).